Tokyo court rules on high-profile journalist rape case - France 24

 Tokyo (AFP)

-A Tokyo court will Wednesday rule on a damages lawsuit by journalist Shiori Ito, who has accused a former TV anchor with close ties to Prime Minister Shinzo Abe of rape.
+A Tokyo court will Wednesday rule on a damages lawsuit by journalist Shiori Ito, who has accused a former TV reporter with close ties to Prime Minister Shinzo Abe of rape.

-Ito, 30, is seeking 11 million yen ($100,000) in compensation from former reporter Noriyuki Yamaguchi, claiming he raped her after inviting her to dinner to discuss a job opportunity in 2015.

 The case has made headlines in Japan and abroad, as it is rare for rape victims to report the crime to the police -- according to a 2017 government survey, only four percent of women come forward.

-And Ito became an outspoken symbol for "#MeToo" in Japan, where the movement against sexual harassment and abuse has struggled to take hold.
+Ito has become an outspoken symbol for "#MeToo" in Japan, where the movement against sexual harassment and abuse has struggled to take hold.

+She is seeking 11 million yen ($100,000) in compensation from former reporter Noriyuki Yamaguchi, alleging he raped her after inviting her to dinner to discuss a job opportunity in 2015.

 Yamaguchi denies any wrongdoing and has filed a counter-suit against Ito, seeking 130 million yen in compensation.
 The court will also rule on this case on Wednesday.